lakshmidad/Follow_along.../README.md

 • Enhancing database security by preventing password theft and ensuring compliance with security standards.

 • Updating the README file to document progress.

+## Follow Along Project: Milestone 7

+# Project Overview

+• we are going to create a backend endpoint for user login.
+In this lesson, the focus is on validating user credentials and verifying the encrypted password stored in the database.

+1.Create Login Endpoint:

+   • Accept user credentials (email/username and password).
+   • Retrieve the corresponding user from the database.
+2.Validate Password:

+   • Use bcrypt to hash the entered password.
+   • Compare it with the stored hashed password for authentication.